scieloorg/PC-Programs/docs/source/markup.rst

 .. image:: img/markup_operations_bar_edit.jpg

 To edit attributes of an element, click on the element name, then click on the edit button (pencil).
-The program will ask for changing the values of the attributes.
+Edit the values of the attributes, then confirm this action.

 Delete tag button